-GROUP 2 FACILITATOR : G. BOTHMA ISSUE 6: DATA COLLECTION AND QUALITY ASSURANCE ISSUES CONCERNS RAISED SUGGESTED SOLUTIONS Suitability of HCWI S: The HCWIS will be costly - who will pay? • Part of income generated through permit application fees or penalties could fund WIS officers It is a good thing to have, but many practical issues will need to be addressed • The HCWIS should be legislated in order to be effective • Primary benefits: Control of HCW, planning and resource management Accuracy of data: Terminology (Data sheets) has a different connotation and could cause confusion • Change the terminology to "Data Templates" or "Reports" HCWIS should allow for HCRW classification that ties in with the billing system • Bar-coding should be introduced and the HCWIS be extended to become a HCRW tracking system Suppliers of containers should ensure that the • containers have the correct markings on them Managerial information on the HCWIS is to be provided to the affected authorities, contractors and health care facilities • Delivery notes are to be used as the reference information source to verify information captured in the WIS Delivery notes can be consolidated into quarterly reports Data capture: Data capture should be done electronically on a template provided by DACEL • Reports should be generated quarterly and an annual "Static Report" generated •
+GROUP 2 FACILITATOR : G. BOTHMA ISSUE 6: DATA COLLECTION AND QUALITY ASSURANCE ISSUE S/CONCERNS RAISED SUGGESTED SOLUTIONS Suitability of HCW /IS: The HCWIS wi ll be costly - who will pay?
+Part of income generated through permit application fees or penalties could fund WIS officers ig to have, but many practical d to be addressed • The HCWIS sh effective ould be legislated in order to be • Primary benefits: management /, planning and resource • Accuracy of data: oata sheets) has a different d could cause confusion Change the terminology to "Data Templates" or "Reports" HCWIS should ties in with the allow for HCRW classification that billing system • uld be introduced and the HCWIS become a HCRW tracking system • ntainers should ensure that the ethe correct markings on them • ormation on the HCWIS is to be affected authorities, contractors e facilities • are to be used as the reference arce to verify information captured Delivery notes can be consolidated into quarterly reports Data capture: Data capture s template provid hould be done electronically on a led by DACEL • be generated quarterly and an Report" generated •